-Tell the council about any special circumstances which mean you have to share the care of your children, for example if you have a severely disabled child.
+Tell the council about any special circumstances which mean you share the care of your children, for example if you have a severely disabled child.

 You're in priority need if you or someone in your household is pregnant.

-Take confirmation from a doctor or midwife if you can.
+Take confirmation of your pregnancy from a doctor or midwife to show the council if you can.

 Aged 16 or 17

-Most homeless 16 and 17 year olds are entitled to accommodation and support from social services rather than the housing department of the council.
+Most homeless 16 and 17 year olds are entitled to housing and support from social services rather than the housing department of the council.

-The housing department should provide you with emergency accommodation if you need it while you wait for social services to assess what help and support you need.
+The housing department should give you emergency housing if you need it while you wait for social services to decide what help and support you need.